BROADSoftware/jdchtable/README.md

 Please, note than unlike all other definition, presplitting is only effective at the initial table creation.
 If the table already exists, no modification is performed and the presplit: attribute is ignored.

-Presplitting can be expressed with one othe the following 3 methods:
+Presplitting can be expressed with one othe the following 2 methods:

 	  presplit:
-	    keysAsString:
+	    keys:
 	    - BENJAMIN
 	    - JULIA
 	    - MARTIN
 	    - PAUL
 	    - VALENTIN

 or:

 	  presplit:
-	    keysAsNumber:
+	    startKey: "A"
+	    endKey: "Z"
+	    numRegion: 10

+One can also use the notation "\xXX" to express binary values in the string.
+For example:

+    presplit:
+      keys:
-	    - 20000
+      - "\x33"
-	    - 40000
+      - "\x66"
-	    - 60000
+      - "\x99"
-	    - 80000
+      - "\xCC"
 or:

     presplit:
-	    startKey: 10000
+      startKey: "\x00"
-	    endKey: 90000
+      endKey:   "\xFF"
-	    numRegion: 10
+      numRegion: 5

+Note the result will be the same for this two last expressions.

+Internally, all theses strings are parsed using the function `org.apache.hadoop.hbase.util.Bytes.toBytesBinary()`

 ### Other launch option